Superstore season 1

-The first season of Superstore, the U.S. television series, was ordered on January 14, 2015.
+The first season of Superstore, the American television series, was ordered on January 14, 2015.
 The series was picked up by NBC on May 7, 2015.
 It debuted on November 30, 2015, with a two-episode premiere.
 The series was created by Justin Spitzer, who also serves as an executive producer.
 The season ended on February 22, 2016.
 The first season originally had an episode order of 13 episodes, but it was later trimmed by NBC to 11 episodes due to scheduling, and The Voice returning to schedule.

+Synopsis

 Superstore follows a group of employees working at Cloud 9, a fictional big-box store in St. Louis, Missouri.
 The ensemble and supporting cast features America Ferrera, Ben Feldman, Lauren Ash, Colton Dunn, Nico Santos, Nichole Bloom and Mark McKinney.